ku-ya/uav_geometric_controller/README.md

   - install i2c-dev for linux

+tag V0.2
+- Synchronized message from IMU and Vicon for sensor callback

 To get master rosnode communicate with slaves
   - `hostname -I`, to check host name for roscore
   - `export ROS_MASTER_URI=http://hostname:11311/`, master IP setting